gzt/kmeans-image-compression/README.md

  default is to hash arguments as a seed
 ```

+A library of example images will be posted soon with DOI `10.5281/zenodo.3234043` when ready.

 ## Licensing

-* `write_tiff.*` is from http://paulbourke.net/dataformats/tiff/ with no license listed and the note 'Any source code found here may be freely used provided credits are given to the author.'
+* `write_tiff.*` is from http://paulbourke.net/dataformats/tiff/ with no license listed and the note
+'Any source code found here may be freely used provided credits are given to the author.'
 * Mersenne Twister code is from    http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html and license
  information is found in [`mt19937ar.c`](https://github.com/gzt/kmeans-image-compression/blob/master/mt19937ar.c)
 * `baboon.tiff` is from http://sipi.usc.edu/database/database.php?volume=misc